-O'Grady et al. (2016) researched the use of a targeted NGS panel vs. candidate gene sequencing on CMD patients who were identified retrospectively and prospectively through clinical records and the Institute for Neuroscience and Muscle Research Biospecimen Bank.
-Patients were identified from a 35-year period, and were included for study if there was evidence of muscle weakness and hypotonia in the first two years of life, and clinical features were consistent with CMD.
+O'Grady et al. (2016) researched the use of a targeted NGS panel vs. candidate gene sequencing for individuals with CMD who were identified retrospectively and prospectively through clinical records and the Institute for Neuroscience and Muscle Research Biospecimen Bank.
+Individuals were identified from a 35-year period, and were included for study if there was evidence of muscle weakness and hypotonia in the first two years of life, and clinical features were consistent with CMD.
 Only the proband from a family was included when a sibling was identified in the cohort.
 Exclusion criteria included identification of structural changes in skeletal muscle diagnostic of a congenital myopathy, or if the case was identified from many years prior and re-contact could be considered insensitive.
-A total of 123 CMD patients were included.
-Patients underwent histological studies for laminin-a2, glycosylated a-dystroglycan, and collagen VI.
+A total of 123 individuals with CMD were included.
+Participants underwent histological studies for laminin-a2, glycosylated a-dystroglycan, and collagen VI.
 Microarray analysis was performed, and candidate gene sequencing was driven by the histological classification and clinical phenotype and included analysis of FKRP, LARGE, POMT1, POMT2, FKTN, and POMGNT1, the 3 collagen VI genes, LAMA2, SEPN1, LMNA, DNM2, and ACTA1.
-This approach yielded a firm genetic diagnosis in 39 (32%) of patients, and two patients had a probable diagnosis.
-The remaining undiagnosed patients were offered additional genetic analysis.
+This approach yielded a firm genetic diagnosis in 39 (32%) of participants; two additional participants had a probable diagnosis.
+The remaining undiagnosed individuals were offered additional genetic analysis.
 Targeted NGS was performed with a research based-45 gene panel, a commercial 336 gene panel, or WES.
-Twenty-eight patients, who were identified clinically from 1993 or later, consented to additional studies.
-Two patients had the 45 gene panel, four had the 336 gene panel, and one patient had both.
-The remaining 21 patients had WES.
+Twenty-eight participants who were identified clinically from 1993 or later, consented to additional studies.
+Two participants had the 45 gene panel, four had the 336 gene panel, and one patient had both panels.
+The remaining 21 had WES.
 Eleven of this cohort had causative variants identified.
 Overall, 59 of the 123 (48%) probands had a genetic diagnosis established by this study.
-The authors felt this data supported NGS as a first-line tool for genetic evaluation of patients with CMD, with muscle biopsy reserved as a second-tier investigation.
+The authors felt this data supported NGS as a first-line tool for genetic evaluation of individuals with CMD, with muscle biopsy reserved as a second-tier investigation.